FastEval/FastEval/docs/comparison-to-lm-evaluation-harness.md

 However, while these tests tell us about the existence of certain knowledge, they do not tell us much about _in what ways the model is able to use this knowledge_.
 Yet this part certainly matters for instruction-following and chat language models.

-To solve this problem, FastEval uses various forms of evaluations.
+FastEval uses multiple methods to make sure that these abilities are also measured.
+The evaluation is therefore more realistic and closer to how the models are used in the end.
-Every method tells us whether the model is able to _use_ the knowledge it contains in specific ways.
+Every method tells us whether the model is able to use its knowledge in specific ways.

 ### Programming capabilities
 To measure the programming abilities of a language model, it is insuffient to do some simple text matching against a ground truth solution.